skyworkz/website/README.md

 First, run `npm install` to install all required node modules.
 Then run `hugo` to build all assets.
 Finally, run `hugo serve` to access the website at http://localhost:1313.

+## Pre-commit
+To use the supplied pre-commit hooks, run `pre-commit install`.

 ## Contributing

 This website makes heavily use of Hugo for the content management.
 There are some guidelines to follow: